walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 Variables are often used to define paths and filenames.
 When variables are re-solved within text, it is required to put {} around the variable names.
 ```
 In order to print the content of the variable mynewvariable, followed by _1, use {} around the variable name:
-# incorrect
+# incorrect (bash will think that the variable is called "mynewvariable_1"):
 echo $mynewvariable_1

-# correct
+# instead use:
 echo ${mynewvariable}_1
 ```
+In the second example, bash resolves the reference to mynewvariable and then appends a _1 to the resulting string.

 ### Loops
 Bash uses the for ... do ... done syntax for looping:
 ```
-# loop over the filenames myfilename1 and myfilename2 and rename them to myfilename1.bac and myfilename2.bac
+# loop over the filenames myfilename1 and myfilename2 and rename them to myfilename1.bac and myfilename2.bac.
+# Note that there is no comma separating the elements of a list.
-for myfilename in myfilename1, myfilename2;
+for myfilename in myfilename1 myfilename2;
 do
   mv $filename ${filename}.bac;
 done